0xbadc0ffe/Denavit-Hartenberg/README.md

 # Denavit-Hartenberg
-A small program able to give the homogeneous transformation matrix rom the end effector frame of a robot arm to its base frame, using Denavit-Hartenberg parameters
+A small program able to give the homogeneous transformation matrix from the end effector frame of a robot arm to its base frame, using Denavit-Hartenberg parameters

 ## Requirements